anders94/disruptor/README.md

     });
 ```

-With this example, this input:
+Given this input:
 ```
 The First World War was to be the war to end all wars.
 ```

-creates this output:
+you should get this output:
 ```
 { message: 'The First World War was to be the war to end all wars.',
     total: 13,